celadari/json-logic-scala/docs/index.md

 ## What is Json Logic Typed ?

-**Json Logic Typed is a json logic format which annotates values' data-types.** Unlike simple json logic which is only usable in dynamic languages, json logic typed can be applied to **static type languages - such as Scala.**
+**Json Logic Typed is a json logic format which annotates value data-type.** Unlike simple json logic which is only usable in dynamically-typed languages, json logic typed can be applied to **statically-typed languages - such as Scala.**

-Json Logic Typed also enforces you to separate data and logic.
+**Separating data and logic is mandatory in Json Logic Typed**.

 #### Examples